 As Deputy Assistant Secretary, I have been fortunate to be able to learn something of these issues.
-In addition, it is from this position that I have come to recognize that the Assistant Secretary's primary purpose is to ensure that your views are both known and fully understood by the department and the administration.
+In addition, it is from this position that I have come to recognize that the Assistant Secretary's primary purpose is to ensure that your views are both known and gress.

 At the same time, it is equally important that I, in a timely way, ensure that you understand the department's views and perspective on many issues.
-In this task, I will have no trouble because Secretary Rubin fully agrees with this commitment to the Congress.
+In this task, I will have no trouble because Secretary Rubin fully agrees with this commitment to the Conplified.